 The full draw results table is above, Rainbow can help provide your opponent’s contact details.

 How do we decide where & when to play?

-As soon as you get the email with your opponent’s details you should take the initiative and contact them to arrange the match – so long as you can reach an agreement then there is no restriction as to where or when you play, however the match must be played before the deadline shown in the tournament schedule.
-The time and place is generally based on what is convenient for the players, but considering most BGC members are working folks then please be fair when discussing possible dates to compete – remember you also have the option to play your match on a BGC Sunday, so long as you comply with the rules of both tournaments
+As soon as you know your opponent you should take the initiative and contact them to arrange the match – so long as you can reach an agreement then there is no restriction as to where or when you play, however the match must be played before the deadline shown in the tournament schedule.
+The time and place is generally based on what is convenient for the players, but considering most BGC members are working folks then please be fair when discussing possible dates to compete – remember you also have the option to play your match on a BGC Sunday, so long as you comply with the rules of both tournaments.

 What if we can’t agree a time and/or place to play?